khiara/DSND_CNN_Dog_Detector/README.md

 ## 4. Results
+The initial CNN created from scratch did not perform very well.
+A model using Xception bottleneck features for transfer learning improved performance significantly, but still produced errors on unseen images.

 A full write up of the findings and my analysis can be found in a Medium post [here](https://medium.com/@k.chinn/             ).

 ## 5. Licensing, Authors, and Acknowledgments